 8. Notice of acceptance (within five business days after oral examination).

 “Notice of Acceptance” form, an enrollment agreement, guidelines for tuition fees, and an enrollment application will be sent via email.

 9. New applicants for admission are required to submit the enrollment application and the enrollment agreement with signature within one week upon receipt.

-10. New applicants for admission are required to submit all required papers within 14 days after receiving the guidelines for admission and notice of acceptance (sent by mail).
+10. New applicants for admission are required to submit the required papers within 14 days upon receipt of “Guidelines for Admission” and “Notice of Acceptance” sent by mail.

 11. First payment of tuition is required within one week after submitting the enrollment application.

-12. After confirming payment of first-year tuition and submission of required papers, a student ID, password, and Student Handbook will be sent to the student.
+12. After confirming payment of first-year tuition and submission of required papers, a student ID and password together with Student Handbook will be sent to begin the program.